1284 Latvia: Spectral type

-Latvia is classified as a rare T and L type asteroid in the Tholen and SMASS taxonomy scheme, respectively, both indicating a featureless spectra of a dark and reddish body.
+Latvia is classified as a rare T and L type asteroid in the Tholen and SMASS taxonomy schemes, respectively.
+Both indicate a featureless spectra of a dark and reddish body.

 Rotation period

-The so-far best rated rotational lightcurve of Latvia was obtained by the "Spanish Photometric Asteroid Analysis Group" (OBAS) in September 2015.
+The current best rated rotational lightcurve of Latvia was obtained by the "Spanish Photometric Asteroid Analysis Group" (OBAS) in September 2015.
 Lightcurve analysis gave it a rotation period of 9.55 hours with a brightness variation of 0.23 magnitude (U=3-).